-Today, the TFN has become one of the largest and most loved bike tours in India.
+Now in its 7th year, The Tour of Nilgiris has grown to become one of the largest and most loved bike tours in India.
+The tour spans 900+ kilometres, through the three wildlife sanctuaries of Bandipur in Karnataka, Waynad in Kerala and Mudumalai in Tamil Nadu.
 Its riders get some of the most astounding terrain in South India on which to test their endurance, temperament and physical and mental limits.

 The green and clean mountains, with their spectacular scenery and varied flora and fauna - they contain some of the greatest biodiversity on the planet, with hundreds of species found nowhere else - often make cyclists embrace their beauty, turning it into a memory to be cherished.
 At other times, it turns into a life-changing experience for the cyclists, presenting them with tough challenges; even for the most accomplished bikers.

-This year we are back with the 5th edition of the Tour of Nilgiris and once again it promises to be an event that will surpass everyone's imagination.
-With ever-increasing cycling enthusiasts coming in, we too seek and embrace new challenges and frontiers.
-TFN 2011 brought new exciting elements to an already successful tour.
 Of course the 900km challenge through curves and speedways and undulating tough terrain was continued.
-Apart from that, the last edition featured competitive time trial sections throughout various stages, which pushed cyclists to display their craft and grit.
-It was well accepted by the community and was a profound success.
+Apart from that, they featured competitive time trial sections throughout various stages, which pushed cyclists to display their craft and grit.

 Each day of the tour also includes a competitive segment where the riders battle out on the tough terrains to be the King of Mountains.
 To be the leader, the rider must tame some of the toughest terrains in this part of the world for seven days.

 While an average day at TFN ranges between a 100 to 160kms, the last two years have had time trial on climbs or on flat courses.
 The individual TT distance even though they do not surpass 25-40kms on each day, it tests the rider’s grit and endurance since some of the TT sections are designed to occur on the most difficult bits of the route.